dlwh/puck/README.md

 This will output 1 tree per line to files named `[input file name].parsed`.
 By default it will skip sentences longer than 50 words, printing out "(())" instead.
 If no files are listed, it will read from standard input.
-(You will instead want to use th

 If the sentences are already split up into one sentence per line, use --sentences newline.
 If the words are already tokenized into